Blog

 You need to ask yourself how many channels you want to record simultaneously.
 Because for every single signal you want to record at the same time, you will need an input channel.

 Not every input listed on the specification sheet can connect a microphone.
-Stick to the term “microphone preamp” or "analog input", this is what you will need to focus on.
+Stick to the term “microphone preamp” or "analog input".

 Note: The fact that you have only two inputs doesn't mean that you are limited to only two recorded tracks.
 It only means that you can only hook up and record two analog sources at the same time.